RRZE-HPC/OSACA-Artifact-Appendix/README.md

 ```
 All marked assembly files can be also found in the kernel-specific directory in [thesis_analysis_reports/](./thesis_analysis_reports).

-Since the `-mcpu=thunderx2t99` flag is only known to the ARM compiler,
-the prediction generation must be done separately for LLVM-MCA on Marvell ThunderX2 and all others.
-Run
+For the prediction generation, run
 ```
-./run_predictions.sh ISA
+./run_predictions.sh x86
 ```
-The parameter `ISA` can be either `aarch64` (for running LLVM-MCA on TX2) or `x86` (for running the rest).
 Note that for this we expect the commands `llvm-mca`&nbsp;(for all runs) and `osaca`, `iaca`, and `gcc`&nbsp;(for the x86 run) to be part of the environment.

 ## A.5 Evaluation and expected result
-The evaluation script expects a fixed frequency of 2.5 GHz on CSX, 2.3 GHz on Zen and 2.2 GHz on TX2.
+The evaluation script expects a fixed frequency of 2.5 GHz on CSX.
 If the measurements were obtained with any different clock frequency, one must edit the `FREQ` variable in the script.

 It further expects the same unrolling factor for a kernel that is stated in the thesis.